Authors: Daniel Ostermeier,

 We adopt the solutions and overall canonical subproblem set from Elias et al.:

-A. J. Elias and J. T. Wen, “Ik-geo: Unified robot inverse kinematics
+A. J. Elias and J. T. Wen, “IK-Geo: Unified robot inverse kinematics

 Check out their publication and implementation.